iRNA-COSI/APAeval/summary_workflows/quantification/specification/Q_benchmark_specification.md

 | `Expression_non-matched-PAS_100nt` | `float` | N/A | Total expression of non-matched sites quantified by benchmarked tool for 100 nt distance threshold (window) |
 | `Correlation_coefficient_Pearson_relative_100nt` | `float` | N/A | Correlation between relative PAS usage calculated from RNAseq-based PAS quantification and orthogonal 3'end seq data for 100 nt distance threshold (window) |

+> The correlation metrics above are also computed for Spearman correlation, but currently not used in the plots.
+The metric ids are adjusted accordingly.

 #### Output 2

 The OpenEBench aggregation file contains information required to produce one plot.